 Data Request Application Sections

-If no PHI is required, the requestor receives a De-identified Report or De-Identified Data Set.
-When PHI is required, there are two levels of data available depending on the need:
+If no PHI is required, the requestor receives a custom De-identified Report or De-Identified Data Set.
+When PHI is required for a data set, there are two levels of data available depending on the need:

 - Limited Data Set: Includes patient-specific dates (e.g., dates of service or DOB) or 5-digit zip codes.